top of page

 Key Points

-Proper treatment includes veterinarian-recommended medications.
-Diet alone does not treat Malassezia-related infections effectively.
+• Proper treatment includes veterinarian-recommended medications.
+Diet alone does not treat yeast infections effectively, unless it's related to a food allergy.

-Yeast infections on dog paws happen more often than you’d guess — and can be pretty irritating for your pup.
+Yeast infections on dog paws happen more often than you’d guess and can be pretty irritating for your pup.
 Wondering why your dog's paws might smell a little like Fritos?
-That distinctive odor is a common sign of yeast overgrowth, and it’s worth addressing quickly to keep your pup happy and itch-free.
+That distinctive odor is usually produced by bacteria, particularly Pseudomonas and Proteus species.
+While healthy dogs can have this smell, it may become more noticeable when a yeast infection is also present.

 This guide will explain what a dog paw yeast infection is, its causes, signs to look out for, the best treatments, and how you can prevent it in the future.